-Not much pre-class preparation is required for this game.
+Not much pre-class preparation is required for the Word Chain game.
 If you want, you could think of a few different vocabulary themes based on the words in the textbook that you are using for the class, but it isn’t really necessary.

-To explain to the class how to do this activity, first, think of a theme like “movie stars” or something simple like “colors” if it is a very basic level of students.
+To explain to the class how to do the Word Chain activity, first, think of a theme like “movie stars” or something simple like “colors” if it is a very basic level of students.

 Let’s use the “colors” example to start for the explanation.
 Grab a board marker and write the word “yellow” on the board so that everyone can see.